 Multiple federal agencies have regulations requiring universities to have a financial conflict of interest disclosure process.
 The Public Health Service (PHS), which includes the National Institutes of Health (NIH) and seven other funded agencies, has changed its financial conflict of interest rules effective August 24, 2012.
 Accordingly, RIT has established new procedures for investigators involved in PHS funded proposals, research projects, and subawards.

 Previous PHS regulations and the rules governing the National Science Foundation (NSF) awards require that each investigator certify that he/she has appropriately disclosed any significant financial interests related to any submitted proposal.
 RIT meets these requirements through its Conflict of Interest Policy and its annual Conflict of Interest Disclosure process.
 This requires all faculty and staff to disclose certain information via the RIT Oracle Self Service website.
-In addition, all investigators are required to indicate any financial conflict of interest on the required RIT Proposal Routing Form for any proposed externally funded research project at the time of application.
+In addition, all investigators are required to indicate any financial conflict of interest (FCOI) on the required RIT Proposal Routing Form for any proposed externally funded research project at the time of application.
 After RIT’s review of any disclosed conflict of interest pursuant to its Conflict of Interest policy, if necessary, a plan to manage or eliminate the conflict is developed.
 RIT will notify the PHS funding agency if a conflict exists; RIT will notify NSF if the conflict cannot be resolved.

 These RIT procedures will continue.
 However, as of August 24, 2012, PHS regulations require a change to RIT procedures regarding PHS research funds: